Amphitryon0/web-sploosh-kaboom/README.md

         return True
 ```

-There are a few simplifications made compared to [the full code]
+There are a few simplifications made compared to
-(https://pastebin.com/010PBgnm), namely the removal of some bookkeeping
+[the full code](https://pastebin.com/010PBgnm), namely the removal of some
-operations and unused functionality to place fewer ships on the board.
+bookkeeping operations and unused functionality to place fewer ships on the
+board.

 #### RNG Algorithm